 CERULEAN WARBLER CONSERVATION: Ecuador has been identified as a priority focal area for cerulean warblers.
 Indiana Department of Natural Resources and Missouri Department of Conservation helped to implement bird-friendly best-practices across coffee farms surrounding the Tapichalaca Reserve.
 They also contributed to planting 1,600 native trees on coffee plantations in the buffer zone and 7,500 trees within the Reserve.
-In 2020, Southern Wing supported conservation work in Ecuadorian Chocó rainforest for migratory birds including olive-sided flycatcher, cerulean warbler, Acadian Flycatcher, and more.
-This year partners will conduct reforestation, community workshops and maintain tree nurseriesin the Chocó-Canandé BirdScape in northwestern Ecuador.
-Approximately \$44,000 is needed.
+Southern Wing supported conservation work in Ecuadorian Chocó rainforest for migratory birds including olive-sided flycatcher, cerulean warbler, Acadian Flycatcher, and more.
+This year partners will conduct reforestation, community workshops and engage new farms in conservation in the Chocó-Canandé BirdScape in northwestern Ecuador.
+Approximately \$60,000 is needed.

 NEOTROPICAL FLYWAY PROJECT: Close to 300 species of landbirds migrate between the Neotropics and North America.
 To successfully migrate, migrants typically depend on a series of stopover sites, which provide critical resources but most of the sites have yet to be identified.
 The project aims to (1) rapidly discover and map stopover sites; (2) determine habitat quality and stopover behavior at these sites; (3) develop conservation strategies at key stopover sites; and (4) train and build capacity among in-country biologists and managers to protect sites and continue long-term monitoring.
-This critical work needs \$100,000 in with about \$20,000 in immediate funding needs for specific action.
+This critical work needs \$108,000.
+Smaller amounts can be used to implement actions in specific areas and countries.
 All states in eastern U.S. have a significant biological connection through migratory species that use northern Colombia and Central America.